Weaving a nest;

 I have always loved museums and galleries, but sometimes (especially in bigger, crowded collections) my experience is far from a joyful promenade.
 The curiosity of wanting to know everything about every piece exhibited quickly turns into an overwhelming feeling of exhaustion, feeling like I will never get to give the attention that each work deserves as my brain gets progressively tired and carried away by the swarms of visitors.

-Nowadays I feel that when I open Instagram.
+Nowadays I feel that when I open the feed of any social media platform.
 The flood of information and images that are forced into us when interacting with the app is something that is impossible to process.
 But going back for a moment to the museum example — we don’t go to galleries as often as we open the Instagram app, which makes us value our time spent there more by trying to immerse ourselves in the experience.
 The accessibility of digital feeds devalues the work we see in them.
 An artwork that has taken 12 hours to complete might only get 3 seconds of our attention before we skip to the next thing.
 And of course, the content is not just passively sitting there in a gallery, it is constantly battling to grab our attention.
-Add to the mix the unsettledness that comes from flicking from war news to cute cats to a recipe to a glimpse of a stranger’s life — I would say Instagram resembles more a twelve-tone serialism piece than Mussorgsky’s Pictures at an Exhibition.
+Add to the mix the unsettledness that comes from flicking from war news to cute cats to a recipe to a glimpse of a stranger’s life — I would say social media resembles more a twelve-tone serialism piece than Mussorgsky’s Pictures at an Exhibition.

 With hyper-consumption comes hyper-production, with artists not only generating fast-food versions of what they create, but fast-food versions that are often specifically adapted to the rigid format of social media (think about vertical short-form videos; or square comic strips that fit an Instagram carousel post; or even following trends just to stay relevant) — this is a lot of unpaid labor (and labor created outside the organic flow that artistic practice should be) that we are giving away while these platforms profit out of it and literally re-wire our brain and influence the way we create in their favour.